ProteinDesignLab/protpardelle/README.md

 ## Use in WebApp and Pymol

-You can use protpardelle directly in a convenien HuggingFace Webapp powered by Gradio.
+You can use protpardelle directly in a convenient HuggingFace Webapp powered by Gradio.

 [![Open in Spaces](https://huggingface.co/datasets/huggingface/badges/resolve/main/open-in-hf-spaces-md-dark.svg)](https://huggingface.co/spaces/ProteinDesignLab/protpardelle)